mulesoft-assets/template-sfdc2wdayf-opportunity-broadcast/README.md

 Custom mappings need to be extended to cover other values.

 3. A SFDC opportunity must have some Products associated.
 4. An Opportunity object needs to be extended in Salesforce by a new field called Workday_sync of Checkbox data type.
 It will store the flag if a record was synchronized by this integration process.
-5. A PushTopic needs to be created so the app is able to get notifications about the opportunities changes in Salesforce.
-Follow these guidelines:

-	1. Select Your Name | Developer Console in Salesforce.
-	2. Click Debug | Open Execute Anonymous Window.
-	3. In the Enter Apex Code window, paste in the following Apex code, and click Execute.

-			PushTopic pushTopic = new PushTopic();
-			pushTopic.Name = 'ClosedWon';
-			pushTopic.Query = 'SELECT AccountId,Amount,CloseDate,Id,LastModifiedDate,Name,OwnerId,StageName FROM Opportunity WHERE IsClosed = true and Workday_Sync__c = false';
-			pushTopic.ApiVersion = 33.0;
-			pushTopic.NotifyForOperationCreate = true;
-			pushTopic.NotifyForOperationUpdate = true;
-			pushTopic.NotifyForOperationUndelete = true;
-			pushTopic.NotifyForOperationDelete = true;
-			pushTopic.NotifyForFields = 'Referenced';
-			insert pushTopic;